bzyjin/aerosort/README.md

 #### Application in hybrid sorting algorithms

 Because we can perform such merges, we can substitute our strategy for regular merges in adaptive/natural sorting algorithms like [Powersort](https://github.com/sebawild/powersort).
+However, we would either need to increase our key count to `2 sqrt n` or implement another set of block merge functions tagging the B-blocks.

 ### Merge sort loop